sveltia/sveltia-cms/README.md

 - You can [disable non-default locale content](#disable-non-default-locale-content)[^15].
 - You can [use a random UUID for an entry slug](#use-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters[^12].
 - Resolves the [limitations in the list and object widgets](https://decapcms.org/docs/beta-features/#i18n-support) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
-- [Entry-relative media folders](https://decapcms.org/docs/beta-features/#folder-collections-media-and-public-folder) can be used in conjunction with the `multiple_folder` i18n structure[^21].
+- [Entry-relative media folders](https://decapcms.org/docs/beta-features/#folder-collections-media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].

 ### Collection enhancements